OUR TEAM

 Randy Hiroshige (he/him)

-Staff Attorney, Criminal Injustice
+Staff Attorney, Criminal Legal Program

-Randy is a staff attorney with the Criminal Injustice team, where he focuses on protecting people from abusive policing, unjust prison conditions, and criminalization.
+Randy is a staff attorney with the Criminal Legal Program, where he focuses on protecting people from abusive policing, unjust prison conditions, and criminalization.
 Prior to joining TCRP, Randy worked on civil rights cases involving border communities at Texas RioGrande Legal Aid.
 He clerked for the Hon.
 Jerome T. Kearney of the Eastern District of Arkansas and the Hon.
 James E. Graves Jr. of the Fifth Circuit.
 He received a B.A. and B.S. from Point Loma Nazarene University and a J.D. and M.T.S. from Vanderbilt University.

 Roberto Lopez (he/him)